SoftwareHeritage/puppet-environment/packer/README.md

 -----

 Packer and virtualbox tools are needed to create the base image.
-An additional plugin must be installed to manage the virtualbox addons in the vms.

 On debian(10) :
 ```
-apt install vagrant virtualbox-6.0  # 2020-09-17 vagrant is not working with virtualbox 6.1
+apt install packer virtualbox-6.0  # 2020-09-17 vagrant is not working with virtualbox 6.1
 vagrant plugin install vagrant-vbguest
 ```